TsuyoshiUshio/TerraformAzureFunctionsSample/Readme.md

-# Sentinel Test
+# Azure Functions Terraform sample

-This directory contains test environment for Sentinel.
-This directory enable us to create an test endpoint.
+This is a sample script for deploying Azure Functions with Terraform.

 * terraform scripts
 * Azure Functions

 ## Terraform scripts

-Deploy FunctionApp for simulating Endpoints.
-This is the infrastructure deployment script written by Terraform.
+Deploy Function App with a function.

 Just download Terraform from [here](https://www.terraform.io/downloads.html) and set path to the binary.
 Then